Luke Friend

-Luke Friend (born 30 April 1996) is an English singer and former student from Teignmouth in Devon.
-He started his career in 2013 after winning TeenStar and appearing as a contestant and later a finalist on tenth series of The X Factor and later placed third on the show.
-After his career appearing on The X Factor, he signed with RCA Records in October 2014 and released his debut single "Hole in My Heart" in March 2015.
-On 8 April 2016, he signed to BMG.
-Since 28 September 2022, he has appeared as Adam in Mamma Mia!
+Luke Friend (born 30 April 1996) is an English singer from Teignmouth in Devon.
+He started his career in 2013 after winning TeenStar and appearing as a contestant and later a finalist on tenth series of The X Factor, being the last contestant eliminated on the show.
+After appearing on The X Factor, he signed with RCA Records in October 2014 and released his debut single "Hole in My Heart" in March 2015.
+From September 2022 to August 2023, he appeared as Adam in Mamma Mia!
 The Party at The O2 (London).

 Early life

 He was born in Leeds and grew up in the Chapel Allerton area of the city.
-He is the son of gym owner, Steve Friend.
+He is the son of gym owner, Steve Friend, and a cousin of Premier League referee Kevin Friend.
 He also used to live in Shipley, Bradford, where he attended Shipley CofE Primary and Beckfoot School, before moving to Devon when he was 13.
 He then attended Coombeshead Academy.

 Career

 2013: The X Factor

-In July 2013, Friend won TeenStar 2013,defeating Sam Wilde(now GODSON) in the final.
+In July 2013, Friend won TeenStar 2013,defeating Sam Wilde (now GODSON) in the final.
 That same year, Friend auditioned for the tenth series of The X Factor in front of judges Louis Walsh, Gary Barlow, Nicole Scherzinger and Sharon Osbourne.
 Friend's room audition, in which he sang "Stand by Me", was the first audition of the series to be broadcast.
 Walsh commented "You have your own style, your own finish, love your voice.
-You're different." and Friend received four yeses from the judges, sending him through to the arena auditions.
+You're different." and Friend received four "Yes"es from the judges, sending him through to the arena auditions.
 Friend's arena audition saw him sing "Too Much Love Will Kill You", after which he was sent through to bootcamp in the Boys category, mentored by Walsh.
 He performed "Alone" at bootcamp, and then "Cannonball" and "Somewhere Only We Know" at judges' houses, after which he was put through to the live shows by Walsh.
-In week 6, Friend was in the bottom two with Sam Callahan, but was saved after Walsh refused to vote and then Scherzinger and Barlow voted to send Callahan home leaving Osbourne's vote unnecessary but stated that she would have saved Friend.
+In week 6, Friend was in the bottom two with Sam Callahan, but was saved after Walsh abstained from voting, with Scherzinger and Barlow voting to send Callahan home.
+This left Osbourne's vote unnecessary, although she stated that she would have saved Friend.
 In the quarter-final, he was in the bottom two with Tamera Foster.
 Walsh and Osbourne voted to send Friend through to the semi-final, and Scherzinger and Barlow voted to send Foster through to the semi-final and the result went to deadlock.
 Friend was saved by the public vote and advanced to the semi-final.
 In the semi-final he was in the bottom two again, this time with Rough Copy.
 Walsh and Osbourne voted to send Friend through to the final, while Barlow and Scherzinger voted to send Rough Copy through to the final.
 The result went to deadlock and Friend advanced to the final.
-In the final on 14 December, Friend performed a duet with Ellie Goulding and later finished in third place.
+In the final on 14 December, Friend performed a duet with Ellie Goulding and later, was the final contestant eliminated.